 NALMS Code of Conduct

-The North American Lake Management Society commits to promoting a welcoming environment while fulfilling our mission of forging partnerships among citizens, scientists, and professionals to foster the management and protection of lakes and reservoirs.
-We intend to do this during daily operations, which includes the annual NALMS symposium, by fostering environments that are safe, collaborative, supportive, and productive for all members and attendees, including sponsors, exhibitors, guests of members, invited speakers, and members of the media.
+The North American Lake Management Society (NALMS) commits to promote a welcoming environment while fulfilling our mission of forging partnerships among citizens, scientists, and professionals to foster the management and protection of lakes, reservoirs and their watersheds.
+We intend to do this during all operations, which includes the annual NALMS symposium, by fostering environments that are safe, collaborative, supportive, and productive for all members and attendees, including sponsors, exhibitors, guests of members, invited speakers, and members of the media.
 We intend to conduct our business in a fair, honest, and ethical manner that values the diversity of views, expertise, opinions, backgrounds, and experiences reflected among our membership and all conference and event attendees.

 All attendees, speakers, sponsors and volunteers at our conference are required to abide by the following code of conduct.
 Organizers will be available for those that need to report an incident or concern.
 We expect cooperation from all participants to help ensure a safe, welcoming and inclusive environment for everyone.